Intermittent fasting and low-carb diets share crucial goals and benefits. They put you into ketosis, help burn fat, and lower blood sugar and insulin.

 Moreover, frequent carb-loading inhibits the benefits of fasting and causes side effects such as keto flu and cravings.

-Who does not change diet habits won’t experience noticeable weight loss or mental health improvements with intermittent fasting.
+Those who do not change their diet habits won’t experience noticeable weight loss or mental health improvements with intermittent fasting.

 Is Intermittent Fasting better than low carb?